Blade (character): Early life and career

-Eric Cross Brooks was born in a brothel in the Soho neighborhood of London, England in 1929 to Tara Vanessa Cross-Brooks, an heiress seeking sanctuary with Madame Vanity, an agent of the Order of Tyrana.
+Eric Cross Brooks was born in a brothel in the Soho neighborhood of London, England, on October 24, 1929.
+His mother was Tara Vanessa Cross-Brooks, an heiress seeking sanctuary with Madame Vanity, an agent of the Order of Tyrana.
 When Tara experienced severe labor complications, a doctor was called; in actuality, the doctor was the vampire Deacon Frost, who killed Tara by drinking all of her blood.
 However, this inadvertently passed along certain vampire enzymes to her baby son as he was born.
 Eric thus became part-vampire, preventing him from being turned by a vampire's bite.
 Blade has also speculated that it gave him a hatred of vampires, though this may simply be hyperbole on his part.
 The brothel's sex workers drove off Frost once they realized what he had done.

 Due to his father Lucas Cross being falsely imprisoned in his native Latveria, Eric was raised in the brothel, believing his mother to have been an employee there, and at age 9, returning home from school one day, he saw an old man being attacked by three vampires.
 Eric helped the man, Jamal Afari, distract his attackers so that he could kill them with a silver sword.
 Afari, posing as a jazz musician, soon became a father figure to Eric, teaching him music and training him in the ways of fighting vampires.
 Eric was soon able to defeat many of the weak, younger vampires that he and Afari found in abundance.
 Over time, the young man became an Olympic-level athlete and a formidable hand-to-hand combatant; his skill with knives and daggers was such that it earned him the nickname "Blade" among both his fellow hunters and the vampires they opposed, who began to fear him.
-Blade also received additional training from the legendary Stick.
+After the death of Hannibal King and Frank Drake, he once used the alias "Frank Blade" with his landlady, which he claimed was short for "Hannibal Francis Blade".
+In Earth-1610, Blade also received additional training from the legendary Stick.